• EarlyOom a year ago

 But they seem to be considered disparate concepts.
 So I'm trying to understand if there's some additional nuance I'm missing.

-• fzysingularity 5 months ago
+• fzysingularity a year ago

 Ah ok, I misunderstood.
 As far as I've seen, structured outputs is essentially "json-mode" with some constraints (i.e. guided decoding over a known schema) - so the model effectively emits valid JSON that conforms to the schema.
 In function calling, the model is asked to emit "code" that conforms to some function parameter spec.
 You could use json-mode for function-calling, but probably not the other way around.